-One can apply for PHD program after completing graduation and post-graduation courses in the same field.
+The opportunity of phd in germany for indian students comes after completing graduation and post-graduation courses in the same field.
 PHD is a tough job as it requires a great ability for comprehensive data computation, research and analysis.

 Eligibility One’s eligibility for PHD varies from stream to stream and university to university.
-In the meantime, basic eligibility for an individual to pursue PHD in Germany is that he should be and undergraduate and post-graduate in the same stream.
+In the meantime, basic eligibility for an individual to pursue phd in germany is that he should be an undergraduate and post-graduate in the same stream.
 Even though, it is not mandatory to be a graduate in that exact field.
 If we take an example, in case of PhD in electronics, many educational institutes also consider a bachelor degree in architecture or a Master’s degree in Science/Math/IT/Computer Science or and MCA.

-What You Do While pursuing a regular course in PhD, you are given an opportunity to work with other professors on a research topic and write a thesis at the end of your term.
+What You Do While pursuing phd programs in germany, you are given an opportunity to work with other professors on a research topic and write a thesis at the end of your term.
 There is no well-defined working procedure; it entirely depends upon the methods of teacher as well as the student.

-Study and Teaching programs Researching on a particular topic for a long period of time might be monotonous sometimes.
-So, some universities also offer Study and Teaching Programs in which a PhD aspirant can teach a class at undergraduate or post-graduate level.
+Study and Teaching programs Study and Teaching programs Researching on a particular topic for a long period of time might be monotonous sometimes.
+So, some universities also offer Study and Teaching Programs in which individuals pursuing phd programs in germany can teach classes at undergraduate or post-graduate levels.
 Mostly, they are given to teach undergraduate level students so that the course load does not become a burden and they could focus on their research work as well.